jina-ai/docs/chapters/extend/driver.rst

             |- child document: {modality: mode2}

-In the code snippt below, you should be able to see the logic of how we implemented the Driver.
+In the code snippet below, you should be able to see the logic of how we implemented the Driver.
 In :meth:`_apply_all`,
 We firstly convert each Document in the `DocumentSet` into a `MultimediaDocument`.
 For each instance of the `MultimediaDocument`,